 The MIL spec is obsolete, but still available from AMS as

-AMS-C-26074 [affil. link to spec at Techstreet].
-However, ASTM B733 [affil. link to spec at Techstreet] is a much better choice for specifying EN coatings.
+[affil link] is a much better choice for specifying EN coatings.

 1) I am assuming from your description that you will be using the coating either for storage protection (anti-tarnish) or a small amount of wear resistance.
 If this is correct, you will need 0.2 - 0.3 mil of coating to be effective.
 If wear is more severe, more thickness will be needed.

 2) Yes heat treatment will increase the wear resistance of the coating if the wear is light.

 3) Using ASTM B733 [affil link], your callout would be: